-- 1. CPFT Events.
+(1) CPFT Events.
+(See Section 2-7. d, "CPFT Events," for descriptions on how to execute each CPFT event.)
 The CPFT consists of push-ups, curl-ups, the sit-and-reach, and a one-mile run.
 Two cadets from each team must complete each of the exercise-based events, and all cadets, unless medically excused, must complete the run.
-The push-ups, curl-ups, and sit-and-reach are conducted as described in §2-7c.
-Which cadets on each team perform each exercise-based event may be selected randomly or designated by the team captain, at the NCC Director's discretion. - 2.
-Weather Conditions.
+The push-ups, curl-ups, and sit-and-reach are conducted as described in §2-7d.
+Which cadets on each team perform each exercise-based event may be selected randomly or designated by the team captain, at the NCC Director's discretion.

+(2) Weather Conditions.
 On the day of the event, the NCC director considers the weather conditions and forecast.
-For the run portion, only the 1-mile run will be offered in good weather, and only the Pacer run in inclement weather (if an indoor venue suitable for the pacer is available). - 3.
-Heats.
-The CPFT events may be conducted in multiple heats, with multiple teams assigned to a given heat. - 4.
-Spotters & Repetition Counters.
+For the run portion, only the 1-mile run will be offered in good weather, and only the Pacer run in inclement weather (if an indoor venue suitable for the pacer is available).

+(3) Heats.
+The CPFT events may be conducted in multiple heats, with multiple teams assigned to a given heat.

+(4) Spotters & Repetition Counters.
 As with every other portion of NCC, adult and cadet judges, assisted by the EM, preside at the CPFT.
 However, it may be logistically necessary for the judges to be further assisted by spotters and repetition counters during the push-up, curl-up, and sit-and-reach portions of the CPFT, especially at region and wing competitions that operate with smaller staffs.
-(For example, people are needed to hold down competitors' feet during the curl-ups) The cadet operations support staff are obvious candidates for this work, but if even more helpers are needed, the Deputy for Operations may recruit seniors, spectators, and even cadet competitors to assist, provided that no spotter or repetition counter is affiliated with the affected team. - 5.
-Home-Based Testing.
+(For example, people are needed to hold down competitors' feet during the curl-ups.)
+The cadet operations support staff are obvious candidates for this work, but if even more helpers are needed, the Deputy for Operations may recruit seniors, spectators, and even cadet competitors to assist, provided that no spotter or repetition counter is affiliated with the affected team.
+(5) Home-Based Testing.
 Region and wing competition directors may allow teams to conduct the CPFT in their home units, with the results attested to by the unit commander and a second senior member, as a time-saving measure if the activity's logistical situation so necessitates.